nativelibs4java/Scalaxy/Privacy/README.md

 # Why, oh why??

 The default public visibility of Scala definitions is often at odds with the principle of [encapsulation](http://en.wikipedia.org/wiki/Encapsulation_(object-oriented_programming)).
-That's why some coding guidelines like Twitter's excellent [Effective Scala](http://twitter.github.io/effectivescala/) [recommend to mark methods and values that don't need to be public explicitly as `private[this]`](http://twitter.github.io/effectivescala/#Object oriented programming-Visibility).
+That's why some coding guidelines like Twitter's excellent [Effective Scala](http://twitter.github.io/effectivescala/) recommend [to mark methods as `private[this]`](http://twitter.github.io/effectivescala/#Object oriented programming-Visibility) when they don't need to be public (which may have fringe performance benefits as well).

 While this is great practice, it can quickly lead to lots of `private[this]` boilerplate, which this compiler plugin aims to remove the need of.
 The bet here is that with Scalaxy/Privacy:
 * You'll type less `@public` annotations than you would've typed `private` or `private[this]` modifiers